codacy-open-source-projects-scans/mongodb/src/mongo/db/storage/wiredtiger/README.md

 - `ops.key-hex` and `ops.value-bson` are specific to the pretty printing tool used.

 [copy-on-write]: https://en.wikipedia.org/wiki/Copy-on-write

+# Cache-Pressure Monitor

+## Eviction and Application-threads

+Wiredtiger tries to keep cache utilization within acceptable ranges.
+The process of removing data from the cache (sometimes by writing it to disk) is called "eviction".
+Eviction occurs depending on whether the cache's size exceeds certain "trigger" and "target" limits set by the user:

+- `cache < target` : no eviction occurs
+- `target <= cache < trigger` : only internal threads will perform eviction.
+- `cache >= trigger` : wiredtiger will block application threads from performing their work until cache returns to acceptable ranges.
+This is often called "recruitment" because, rather than leave the threads idle, they too are used to perform eviction.

+## Cache-Pressure and Stalls

+Recruiting application threads is associated with periods of unavailability in the presence of large, long-running transactions.

+- Until a transaction finishes, its state is held in-memory and it can not be evicted.
+If enough of these transactions fill the cache, none will be evicted and none will make progress (wiredtiger will have recruited them).
+- When transactions are committed or aborted, wiredtiger uses that time to perform some eviction.
+This causes unexpected latency increases for many operations, and is particularly problematic during shutdown/stepdown as they can't complete in a timely fashion.

+## Monitoring

+To alleviate these problems, the server has mechanisms to detect cache-pressure and remediate it.

+Wiredtiger's implememntation is the `WiredTigerCachePressureMonitor`.
+This monitor queries internal wiredtiger stats to determine:

+- if the triggers have been reached or exceeded
+- how long since we have made any commits/progress
+- how much time is being spent by application threads in eviction

+If all of the above metrics exceed an allowed limit, a cache-pressure situation is flagged.

+Outside of the storage engine, mongo maintains a thread to perdiodically check for cache-pressure and act on it, called the `PeriodicThreadToRollbackUnderCachePressure`.
+This thread queries wiredtiger for cache-pressure and, if detected, aborts the oldest transactions until the cache-pressure goes away.

+## Interrupting Eviction

+Operations in wiredtiger normally can't be controlled by the mongod process once it calls a wiredtiger API.
+This would usually mean we are unable to abort operations recruited for eviction, in spite of the above monitor.

+To solve this, wiredtiger has functionality to periodically query whether a given application thread should stop evicting, if the `WT_EVENT_HANDLER.handle_general` returns nonzero for a `WT_EVENT_EVICTION` event, then wiredtiger will pull that application thread out of eviction early, either returning normally (for optional kinds of eviction) or erroring (if the eviction was a mandatory prerequisite for that thread's operation).

+This functionality is needed to allow both cache-pressure aborts and idle-session aborts to roll-back active transactions.

+## Detection and Tuning

+Cache-pressure detection is not a "one-size-fits-all" solution for end users.
+Depending on their workload, how spiky it is, and how many large/long transactions they use, they may require different configuration to detect/remediate cache-pressure as it appears for them.

+Mongod provides several mechanisms for configuring the cache-pressure
+mechanism:

+- CachePressureEvictionStallThresholdProportion controls how much our application threads' time is allowed to count towards eviction before we decide to call it "cache-pressure".
+Lower values make the monitor more likely to decide that we are in cache-pressure.
+- CachePressureExponentiallyDecayingMovingAverageAlphaValue controls how susceptible the monitor is to mis-detecting cache-pressure when the number of read/write tickets varies a lot.
+Lower values smooth-out the monitor's view of tickets.
+- CachePressureEvictionStallDetectionWindowSeconds controls how much time the monitor will wait while under cache-pressure before allowing rollbacks to take place.
+Lower values make the monitor more responsive.
+- CachePressureQueryPeriodMilliseconds controls the frequency that we check for cache-pressure.
+Lower values increase the frequency of checking.
+- CachePressureAbortSessionKillLimitPerBatch controls how many transactions per-second can be aborted when under cache-pressure.
+Lower values limit the number (i.e. they cause cache-pressure events to either involve fewer aborts or take longer to remediate).

 # Table of MongoDB <-> WiredTiger <-> Log version numbers